Searching...

 If you work with a nonprofit like Help Hope Live for fundraising, you can still use Facebook Fundraisers to fundraise for a nonprofit.

 With nonprofit Facebook Fundraisers, the funds you raise go directly to the nonprofit of your choice (such as Help Hope Live).
-As a result, the funds are nonprofit donations, and they are not personal taxable income to the individual who started the Facebook Fundraiser.

 When donations from Facebook Fundraisers come to Help Hope Live in honor of a client, the client will not owe taxes on those funds.

 Start with our Facebook Fundraiser guide if you’d like to start a Facebook Fundraiser to benefit Help Hope Live in honor of a client.
+Keep in mind that Facebook/Meta introduced a new fee structure in 2024, detailed in the blog post.

-While using a cash app to collect contributions may feel like a quick and easy way to get community support, always remember that receiving funds that may be considered “personal income” can leave you on the hook for the associated taxes.
+While using a payment app to collect contributions may feel like a quick and easy way to get community support, keep this in mind:

 It is up to the recipient of these funds to carefully track each contribution, plus its intention and use, and report the details when they file their taxes.